DataTalksClub/project-of-the-week/2022-10-19-recommenders-1.md

 * Come up with a project idea.
 * Select the dataset for your project.
 * Create a GitHub project.
-* Share your progress in Slack and in social media.
+* Share your progress on Slack and in social media.

 ### Day 2 (20 October, Thursday)